openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The `client_id` parameter MUST be omitted in unsigned requests defined in (#unsigned_request).
 The Wallet determines the effective Client Identifier from the origin as asserted by the Web Platform and/or app platform.
 The effective Client Identifier is composed of a synthetic Client Identifier Scheme of `web-origin` and the origin itself.
 For example, an origin of `https://verifier.example.com` would result in an effective Client Identifier of `web-origin:https://verifier.example.com`.
 The transport of the request and origin from the Web Platform and/or app platform to the Wallet is platform-specific and is out of scope of this profile.

-The value of the `response_mode` parameter MUST be `w3c_dc_api` when the response is neither signed nor encrypted and `w3c_dc_api.jwt` when the response is signed and/or encrypted as defined in (#jarm).
+The value of the `response_mode` parameter MUST be `dc_api` when the response is neither signed nor encrypted and `dc_api.jwt` when the response is signed and/or encrypted as defined in (#jarm).

 In addition to the above-mentioned parameters, this profile introduces a new parameter:

-* `expected_origins`: REQUIRED when signed requests defined in (#signed_request) are used with the W3C Digital Credentials API [@!w3c.digital_credentials_api].
+* `expected_origins`: REQUIRED when signed requests defined in (#signed_request) are used with the Digital Credentials API (DC API).
 An array of strings, each string representing an origin of the Verifier that is making the request.
 The Wallet can detect replay of the request from a malicious Verifier by comparing values in this parameter to the origin asserted by the Web Platform.

-Additional request parameters MAY be defined and used with this profile for the W3C Digital Credentials API.
+Additional request parameters MAY be defined and used with this profile for the DC API.
 The Wallet MUST ignore any unrecognized parameters.

 ## Signed and Unsigned Requests

-Any OpenID4VP request compliant to this section of this specification can be used with the W3C Digital Credentials API [@!w3c.digital_credentials_api].
+Any OpenID4VP request compliant to this section of this specification can be used with the Digital Credentials API (DC API).
 Depending on the mechanism used to identify and authenticate the Verifier, the request can be signed or unsigned.
-This section defines signed and unsigned OpenID4VP requests for use with the W3C Digital Credentials API.
+This section defines signed and unsigned OpenID4VP requests for use with the DC API.

 ### Unsigned Request {#unsigned_request}